 Twilight Zone Tower of Terror Ride Review

-If there were one solitary, iconic structure representing Disney’s Hollywood Studios, The Twilight Zone Tower of Terror is probably it.
-It genuinely towers in the distance and can be seen from Walt Disney World’s skyline at many different viewpoints.
+If there were one solitary, iconic structure representing Disney’s Hollywood Studios, it would be The Twilight Zone Tower of Terror.
+Genuinely towering in the distance, the attraction is part of Walt Disney World’s skyline.